 The chance of getting the first letter correctly is 1/26 times the chance of getting the second letter, 1/26, and so on, making the chance of getting the entire book 1/261,000,000.
 Since 26 equals 10log 26, (log 26 being about 1.41) the chance of getting the entire book is 1 in 10 log 26 x 1000,000 or about 101,400,000.
 Innocent looking numbers like this are remarkably intractable.
 For example, a billion billion monkeys (more monkeys than I want) typing a billion billion characters a second for a billion billion times the estimated age of the universe (1018 seconds ) would have essentially zero chance of getting the book.

 Is the chance of accidentally forming a living Crittter a similar problem?
-We don’t know, especially since evolutionists cannot tell us what the First Critter was.
-But it is their responsibility to tell us, first, what of what complexity formed and, second, why the odds are not astronomically against it.
+It would seem so on various technical grounds involving specified information and the mathematics, similar to that of the monkeys, of protein formation.
+The difficulty of discussion is exacerbated by the inability of evolutionists totell us what the First Critter was.
+But it is their responsibility to tell us, first, what of what complexity was formed and, second, why the odds are not astronomically against it.
 The point to take away is that the invocation of long periods of time can mean little when speaking of the probability of complex yet unspecified events.

 A Few Early Questions